openaire/openaire-catalogue-docs/versioned_docs/version-7.1.3/graph-production-workflow/deduplication/research-products.md

 ### Duplicates grouping

-The aim of the final stage is the creation of objects that group all the equivalent entities discovered by the previous step.
-This is done in two phases.
+The aim of the final stage is the creation of records that group all the equivalent entities discovered pairwise by the previous step.
+This is done in multiple phases.

 #### Transitive closure

-As a final step of duplicate identification a transitive closure is run against similarity relations to find groups of duplicates not directly caught by the previous steps.
-If a group is larger than 200 elements only the first 200 elements will be included in the group, while the remaining will be kept ungrouped.
+As the concluding step of duplicate identification, a transitive closure is performed against similarity relations to identify complete groups of duplicated records (cliques).
+If a group exceeds 200 elements, only the first 200 elements are included in the group, while the remaining elements are kept ungrouped.

+#### Selection of the pivot record

+Each group of duplicate records needs to be identified in the final graph with an OpenAIRE identifier, derived from a record of the group known as the _pivot record_.
+It is determined after sorting the group of duplicate records by the following criteria:

+1. Records previously chosen as pivot records in the graph's previous generations.
+2. Records with identifiers from a [PID authority](/data-model/pids-and-identifiers#pid-authorities).
+3. Publications from CrossRef or datasets from DataCite.
+4. Records with an earlier date of acceptance.
+5. Records with smaller IDs in lexicographical order.

+The first sorting criterion is possible because a state table, called "pivot history", is maintained across graph generations.
+It keeps track of which records were used as pivot records in what graph, guaranteed to retain data for the last 12 months.

-#### Creation of representative record (dedup record)
+#### Creation of representative records

+The representative record, also known as the "dedup record", replaces the group of deduplicated records in the graph.

+##### OpenAIRE identifier of the representative record

-The general concept is that the field coming from the record with higher "trust" value is used as reference for the field of the representative record.
+The OpenAIRE identifier of the representative record is generated based on the identifier of the record chosen as the pivot of the group:

-The IDs of the representative records are obtained by prepending the prefix ``dedup_`` to the MD5 of the first ID (given their lexicographical ordering).
-If the group of merged records contains a trusted ID type (i.e. the DOI), also the type keyword (i.e. ``DOI``) is added to the prefix.
+- if the pivot record comes from a "PID authority", the identifier of the representative record is the same, but the "PID Type Prefix" part of the identifier is modified to append ``_dedup``.<br/>
+  For example ```doi_________::d5021b53204e4fdeab6ff5d5bc468032``` will become ```doi_dedup___::d5021b53204e4fdeab6ff5d5bc468032```
+- otherwise the "PID Type Prefix" part will be set to the fixed value ``dedup_wf_002``, and the following hash will be calculated as the MD5 hash of the entire raw id of the pivot record.<br/>
+  For example ``DansKnawCris::0829b5191605bdbea36d6502b8c1ce1g`` will become ``dedup_wf_002::345e5d1b80537b0d0e0a49241ae9e516``

+##### Content of the representative record

+The representative records inherits properties from the records it merges and tracks their provenance.
+Whenever possible, it preserves all data from the merged records, such as the ``instance`` field.
+In cases where a specific value must be chosen, the most representative one is selected.
+For example, for the "dateofacceptance" field, the earliest value is chosen.

+##### Merged and singleton representative record

+Changes in metadata content or graph construction may lead to cases where representative records disappear from the graph:

+1. When two or more representative records are merged into one representative record.
+Put it other terms this happens when a group of duplicated records contains multiple records formerly used as pivot record.
+2. When a record chosen as a pivot record leaves its group and remains alone.
+3. When a record chosen as a pivot record is no longer published by its data source (deletion of the metadata record).

+To address these cases, the pivot history table ensures the visibility of disappearing representative records for the first two cases.
+Specifically:

+1. In the case of merged representative records, the new representative record and the ones that would be lost are generated and linked as part of the new representative record.
+2. In the case of a record no longer serving as a pivot, a representative record is generated and linked only with that record.

+This approach ensures that users can access representative records that would otherwise be lost.